Julius Baer to limit rights issue to 500 million Swiss francs

 Baer said it has 530 million francs in cash to help fund the deal but had been planning to raise 750 million francs in the rights issue, including 250 million to fund more acquisitions.

-It also plans to raise another 200 million francs in hybrid bonds and is cancelling its share buyback program, set at up to 500 million francs in February.
+It also plans to raise another 200 million francs in hybrid bonds and is canceling its share buyback program, set at up to 500 million francs in February.

 (Reporting by Emma Thomasson; Editing by M.D.
 Golan)